-There have been no problems reported for asylum seekers regarding the registration of their claim in practice in 2022, i.e. registration remained accessible during COVID-19.
+There have been no problems reported for asylum seekers regarding the registration of their claim in practice in 2023.

-Asylum seekers are issued with a card that shows that they are asylum seekers in Sweden.
-This card is called a LMA card.
+Upon registration of their claim, asylum seekers receive a receipt that they have applied for asylum.
+After a couple of weeks, the receipt may be exchanged for a card that shows that they are asylum seekers in Sweden.
+This card is called an LMA card.
 It is not an ID document as such, but a certificate that asylum seekers can use to show that they are asylum seekers and that they may be in Sweden when their applications are being processed.
 The card also shows if the person has the right to work.